Selsdon: History

 The old Estate mansion had been converted into the Selsdon Park Hotel in 1925.
 The accompanying golf course was designed by John Henry Taylor.
 There was also a 25m lido.
 In 1970 it was the venue of a Conservative Shadow Cabinet meeting to settle the party's manifesto for the impending general election.
 Labour Party leader Harold Wilson coined the phrase Selsdon Man to describe the free market approach which was agreed, and the Selsdon Group was later formed within the Conservative Party to campaign for its retention.

 The Selsdon Resident Association is one of the longest running associations in the UK, formed in 1926.
 It organises and fundraises for an annual highstreet 'cross street' Christmas light display.
-'The Selsdon Gazette' also organised by the association is a monthly free publication of local news and stories, publishing since 1946.
+The Selsdon Gazette, also organised by the association is a monthly free publication of local news and stories; it has been published since 1946.

-A resident of Selsdon was Kirsty MacColl who grew up in Selsdon and attended local schools.
-Premiership footballer Wilfried Zaha was a pupil at Selsdon High school (Quest Academy), the same school where former England football team manager Roy Hodgson taught PE and English in 1975.
-Supermodel Kate Moss lived on the borders of Selsdon during her childhood (from 1974 to circa 1988).
-There have also been several famous alumni of Croydon High School which is based in Selsdon.
+Singer Kirsty MacColl grew up in Selsdon and attended local schools.
+Premiership footballer Wilfried Zaha was a pupil at Selsdon High school (Quest Academy) – the same school where, in 1975, the later England football team manager Roy Hodgson taught PE and English.
+Supermodel Kate Moss lived on the borders of Selsdon during her childhood (from 1974 to c.
+1988).
+There have also been several famous alumni of Croydon High School, which is based in Selsdon.